Country _ Name

 Additional comments regarding the legal situation for financial services using crypto currencies or what FinTech’s must be aware of in this business area

 In addition, since the BSP has oversight over VASPs, the BSP may deploy enforcement actions and impose sanctions on the entity, its directors and/or officers for violations of BSP regulations.
+Similarly, the SEC exercises enforcement authority over CASPs and can impose penalties or suspend operations for non-compliance with its rules.

 Economic conditions